About this place

 Stokes Inlet is located at the southernmost point of Stokes Inlet Road and provides access to Stokes Inlet Mouth.

-Visitors can also launch their boats from here or enjoy fishing for black bream and King George whiting.
+Visitors can launch their boats from here or enjoy fishing for black bream and King George whiting.
 The Stokes Heritage Walk Trail connects the Inlet with Benwenerup Campground.

 You must bring enough drinking water for your needs as there is none available in the park.
 Please remove your rubbish as there are no bins in this park.
 Fires are not permitted.